facebookresearch/ParlAI/README.md

 ## Installing ParlAI

 ParlAI currently requires Python3.
-Dependencies of the core modules are listed in requirement.txt.
-Some models included (in parlai/agents) have additional requirements.
+Dependencies of the core modules are listed in `requirement.txt`.
+Some models included (in `parlai/agents`) have additional requirements.

 Run the following commands to clone the repository and install ParlAI: